This page describes how costs are incurred in Pinecone. For the latest pricing details, see Pricing.

 Read units

-Read units (RUs) measure the compute, I/O, and network resources consumed by query, fetch, and list requests.
+Read units (RUs) measure the compute, I/O, and network resources consumed by the following read requests:

 Read requests return the number of RUs used.
 You can use this information to monitor read costs.